danthorpe/Money/README.md

 Note that the provider doesn’t need to perform any networking itself.
 It is all done by the framework.
 This is a deliberate architectural design as it makes it much easier to unit test the adaptor code.

-Additionally FX APIs will be added shortly,
-1. To calculate the reverse exchange, i.e. how many dollars would I need to get so many euros.
-2. For the two (forward & reverse) exchanges, I’ll also add a `quote` function, which will return the `FXQuote` object.
-This might be useful if your app needs to persist the quote used for an exchange.

 # Bitcoin Support

-As of version 1.2, Money has support for Bitcoin.
-Bitcoin has two type, the popular `BTC` and the unofficial ISO 4217 currency code `XBT`.
+Money has support for Bitcoin types, the popular `BTC` and the unofficial ISO 4217 currency code `XBT`.

 In [November 2015](http://www.coindesk.com/bitcoin-unicode-symbol-approval/), the Unicode consortium accepted U+20BF as the Bitcoin symbol.
 However, right now that means it is not available in Foundation.
 Therefore, currently the Bitcoin currency type(s) use Ƀ, which is also a popular symbol and available already within Unicode.